adobe-research/fondue/README.md

 Pass in JavaScript source code, get a version of that code that's been instrumented to collect a trace of its execution.

-Rough around the edges.
-Especially edges not used in [Theseus](https://github.com/adobe-research/theseus).
+Easily instrument an entire program with [node-theseus](https://github.com/adobe-research/node-theseus).

-Plain objects are returned from all API calls so that they can be easily passed around as JSON.
+Plain objects are returned from all API calls so that they can be easily passed around as JSON. [node-theseus](https://github.com/adobe-research/node-theseus) does it with a WebSocket.
+[Theseus](https://github.com/adobe-research/theseus) does it over Chrome's Remote Debugging API.

 [![Build Status](https://travis-ci.org/adobe-research/fondue.png)](https://travis-ci.org/adobe-research/fondue)